mirnylab/hiclib-legacy/doc/source/index.rst

 Installation
 ------------
-This library will work only on Linux/Unix based systems.

-.. note:: Windows support is not currently possible because of the usage of weave.inline function to inline C++ code.
-	MacOS was reported to work with weave.inline.
-It requires gcc and additional compiler directives for each call of weave.inline in both mirnylib and hiclib.
+.. note:: Library was tested only under Linux environment, but is in principle platform-independent.
+Windows/MAC users should take care of  Cython and corresponding C compiler themselves.

-To install the library, please run install_linux.py in the hiclib/src directory.
+To install the library under linux, please run install_linux.py in the hiclib/src directory.
 This will add hiclib to PYTHONPATH (in .bashrc & .bash_profile), what will make hiclib library accessible from any folder of the computer.
 You can then import hiclib sub-modules as "import hiclib.binnedData", etc.
 (don't forget to restart bash in order to apply the changes made by install_linux.py).
+Windows/MAC users should add this directory to PYTHONPATH manually.

 Requirements
 ------------